Tag: Delphi history

 The Altar of the Chiots.
 The people of Chiots paid for this monument in the 5th century BC.
 There is an inscription on the base of the altar stating that the Chios had the right to consult the oracle before other Greeks.

 3. The Sun God statue on a pedestal.
 Located behind the Serpentine column as a foundation only today, the pedestal supported a gilded chariot of the Sun God, Ilios, patron of the island of Rhodes.
-This monument became the votive of the Rhodians in late 4th century AD.
+This monument became the votive of the Rhodians in the late 4th century AD.

 4. The Tripod of the Plataeans or the Serpentine Column.
 All 31 states of Greece contributed to the creation and installment of this votive monument in Delphi.

-The Delphi tripod was an offering to god Apollo from the Greeks who won over the Persian Empire at the Battle of Plataea in 479 BC.
+The Delphi tripod was an offering to the god Apollo from the Greeks who won over the Persian Empire at the Battle of Plataea in 479 BC.
 The Greeks collected the spoils of their victory and dedicated 1/10 of it to cover the cost of making the golden tripod with caldron.
 The golden tripod was set on a 7.5m tall, bronze column with a 3-headed serpent.

-The Phocians melted down the gold from the tripod during the third Sacred War (354-343 BC), while Constantine the Great transferred the serpentine column to Constantinople founded in 330 AD.
+The Phocians melted down the gold from the tripod during the Third Sacred War (354-343 BC), while Constantine the Great transferred the serpentine column to Constantinople founded in 330 AD.
 It still stands in the Hippodrome area in Istanbul, Turkey.

 The Serpentine Column